YunjiJung0105/TOLI-non-rigid-editing/README.md

-# Latent Inversion with Timestep-aware Sampling for Training-free Non-rigid Editing
+# Text Optimization with Latent Inversion for Non-rigid Editing